 Considering her family history, Zoë’s passionate character and ambitious vision do not come as a surprise.
 Dr Peter Hakewill, Zoë's father, was the founding member of Médecins Sans Frontières (MSF) Australia in 1984.
 Later on, he established Dr’s On Call, after seeing an opportunity for growth around how disenfranchised patients receive care.
 He was the sole clinician and the Chief Medical Officer at Doctors on Call for almost 20 years, before COVID-19 arrived in Australia.

 The unique care model of Dr’s On Call led to its rapid expansion during the pandemic.
 Having previously serviced only 20 care facilities, they are now servicing 37 Aged Care facilities, and are handling over 600 patient requests every single week.
-Zoë came on board full time as the General Manager in 2020 with the goal to digitise, update and transform a business that was previously operating entirely on paper.
+Zoë came on board full-time as the General Manager in 2020 with the goal to digitize, update, and transform a business that was previously operating entirely on paper.

 Transitioning to video telehealth

 Like many other healthcare institutions across the world, Dr’s on Call was forced to master telehealth essentially overnight when lockdown legislations were announced in Australia, in March 2020.
 Delivering telehealth, which Dr's On Call defines as 'healthcare conducted over a secure video and audio link', reduced COVID-19 transmission while giving Dr’s On Call the opportunity to continue providing much-needed care to our patients.
 After trialing various platforms, the organization settled on Coviu, due to its security and accessibility for doctors, nursing staff, and patients.
 To make the process as simple as needed for their elderly patients to connect to their telehealth consultations, Dr's On Call converted the Waiting Area link to a QR code, as most people have already been familiar with it from checking into venues.